Change Management Process

 The central idea here is to figure out what needs to be changed and then decide how to measure success.
 For example, changing an L&D program will have a different metric than implementing new software.

 Completing a strategic shift can take years and is as complicated as it gets, so breaking the objective down into more measurable steps is the best way to go.
 For major changes, each part of an organization will have different KPIs.
-Setting benchmarks for the various operational functions and then making ‘before’ and ‘after’ assessments, even if they are dynamic, will provide important data that will confirm if the changes are effective or not.
+Setting benchmarks for the different operational functions and then making ‘before’ and ‘after’ assessments, even if they are dynamic, will provide important data that will confirm if the changes are effective or not.

 Obtain Buy-In